ObolNetwork/obol-docs/docs/cg/docs.md

 #### Storage location

-All images must be placed in the `/website/static/img` folder.
-For multiple images attributed to a single topic, a new folder within `/img/ the may be needed.
+All images must be placed in the `/static/img` folder.
+For multiple images attributed to a single topic, a new folder within `/img/` may be needed.

 #### File names